PyxelM/alucinara/content/groups-and-places/early-morellic-tribes.md

 The tests of endurance included climbing up and down burning dead trees, and being attacked by various stinging insects.
 The matriarch of the inviting clan would watch, and ultimately decide wether the man seemed fit to enter.
 ### Spiritual Leaders
-Spiritual leaders in the early morellic clans were highly respected shamans, who would counsel, guide, and protect the members of the group.
+Spiritual leaders in the early morellic tribes were highly respected shamans, who would counsel, guide, and protect the members of the group.
 They were the only class permitted to make sacrifices, but they often made them on behalf of others.

 In addition, early Morellic spiritual leaders also sang in choirs and played primitive flutes.
 Not only would they recite oral tradition in spoken form, but also in song; it was during the early Morellic period that shamanistic polyphonic singing was innovated, an art form expanded upon in later Morellic societies.